-80 CFPB, supra note 77, at 16-17.
+81 CFPB, supra note 77, at 16-17.

-81 See Anderson, Calem, & Gross, supra note 79, at Panel C.
+82 See Anderson, Calem, & Gross, supra note 79, at Panel C.

-82 Id. at Conclusion.
+83 Id. at Conclusion.

-83 Becker, supra note 33 ("By identifying lower-risk individuals in high-risk groups, Capital One was able to market to reliable consumers other companies wouldn't touch, says [Chris] Meyer [CEO of Monitor Networks].
+84 Becker, supra note 33 ("By identifying lower-risk individuals in high-risk groups, Capital One was able to market to reliable consumers other companies wouldn't touch, says [Chris] Meyer [CEO of Monitor Networks].
 In just six years, Capital One became the sixth-largest credit card issuer in the country.
 "When others were attacking the market with blunt instruments, Capital One used a scalpel," says Meyer.").

-84 Snyder, supra note 40 ("Sanjay Sakhrani, an equity analyst and managing director at the investment bank Keefe, Bruyette & Woods, says the bank focuses its efforts on the most profitable risk-adjusted return segments.
+85 Snyder, supra note 40 ("Sanjay Sakhrani, an equity analyst and managing director at the investment bank Keefe, Bruyette & Woods, says the bank focuses its efforts on the most profitable risk-adjusted return segments.
 "I think they've done a very effective job [of] underwriting and managing risks inside of the subprime population," he says.
+The bank starts by offering those customers low credit lines and graduates them over time as they demonstrate their credit worthiness.").